 Excessive sweating cures are needed when the natural and healthy cooling process of sweating is not functioning properly.
+Some people sweat more than others.
 Sometimes sweating is more excessive than expected for the temperature of the environment.
 In medical terms, excessive sweating is referred to as Hyperhidrosis.

 This condition is caused by hyperactivity of the sweat glands.
 This ailment affects approximately 2 percent of the earth’s population.
 Excessive sweating can be very uncomfortable when it is a continual and/or frequent occurrence.
 It also causes various functional and social problems.

 Hyperhidrosis normally affects the entire body.
 This is general hyperhidrosis and is caused by metabolic disorders.
 Sometimes, hyperhidrosis affects specific body parts like the hands (Palmar Hyperhidrosis), the feet (Plantar Hyperhidrosis) and the underarms (Axillary Hyperhidrosis).
 Hyperhidrosis can localized to the groin, facial, or cranial areas as well.
 If you sweat excessively on your palms or soles, your skin can appear blue-white or pink.
 Some may develop sores and cracks on the feet.